BENTONVILLE-ROGERS JUNIOR COTILLION for 6th, 7th and 8th & 9th Grade students

 Starting OCTOBER 15th, 2023, you may register for FALL 2024.
-To fill out an application, please select the appropriate grade for your child.
+To fill out an application, please scroll down and select the appropriate grade for your child.
 We have cotillion classes for 6th graders, 7th graders, and a 8th/9th grade combined class.

 * CURRENT FIFTH GRADE PARENTS (Rising 6th graders for Fall of 2023): Applications for Fall of 2023 opened on OCT 15, 2022.
 The Director of BRJC attended the May 2021 American Association of Etiquette Professionals National Conference in Denver, Colorado.
 Past conferences the BRJC director has attended have been held in Memphis, Boston, and Denver, as well as one that had to be held virtually in 2020 that BRJC was scheduled to host.

 The American Association of Etiquette Professionals just completed their annual conference in Bentonville, Arkansas on March 31st - April 3, 2022, and the Bentonville-Rogers Junior Cotillion was so honored to serve as host and have these valued colleagues here in our beautiful area.
 BRJC is pretty sure they will be back!
 The BRJC director is headed to Dallas in March 2023 for the next annual Etiquette Professionals conference and looks forward to connecting again at the annual conference in Park City, Utah in April 2024.
 It is a delight to be an active member of the American Association of Etiquette Professionals to connect with other etiquette teachers from all across the country as we discuss trending etiquette topics and best practices.